Owners of Sobah, non-alcoholic craft beer.

 We have some seriously tree-mendous Christmas in July options here guaranteed to squelch the resting Grinch face in all of us – and we’re here to tell you all about them.
 So treat yo’elf and check out the following….

 Bon Appetea Teahouse

 Fancy a Christmas inspired high tea in a 1900s building with garden tables and a huge sprawling veranda?
 Yeah, us too!
 With Christmas carols, live music, mulled wine (eee), little pressies for guests (double eee) and loads of fairy lights, it’s pure Christmas (in July) perfection!
-Tickets are $60 for adults + $10 for a sneaky bubbles and $30 for the kidlets.
+Tickets are $80 for adults + $10 for a sneaky bubbles (treat yourself, after all Christmas only comes around.. twice.. a year) and $30 for the kidlets.